grace-notes/website/contents/topics/walking.md

 ---
 title: "Walk, The Christian"
 pdf: "walking.pdf"
-description: "Walk, The Christian - [PDF] The Christian Walk; obedience to the command to \"walk worthy of the calling wherewith you are called\".
+description: "Walk, The Christian -  The Christian Walk; obedience to the command to \"walk worthy of the calling wherewith you are called\".
 [AUG 2014]"
 template: lesson.jade
 ---